phillmv/deathbytraffic.ca/source/content.markdown

 Most collisions in Toronto that occur on roadways and involve pedestrians and cyclists occur on major and minor arterial roads.
 About 84% of pedestrian injuries and fatalities and 87% of cyclist injuries and fatalities occur on these roads.
 Across all roads, 69% were struck in an intersection, and about 22% at a midblock location[^topublichealthpedcyclingsafety].

 Traffic kills people **all over the city**.
-See for yourself:
+[Luke Simcoe](https://twitter.com/MetroLuke) made this great map:
 <iframe frameborder="0" title="Features " src="https://www.google.com/maps/d/embed?mid=zJG9a0ushRjc.k3kxt4DE6K1E" width="100%" height="480"></iframe>

 <a name="whatwe" />

-# What can be do about it?
+# What can be done about it?

 If pedestrians and cyclists are typically not at fault, what can we do?
 The answer lies in how we've designed our roads.
-In order to save lives, roads need to accomodate for pedestrians and cyclists.
+In order to save lives, roads need to accomodate all of its users, including pedestrians and cyclists.
 There are a variety of policy suggestions which you can find in the quoted reports but these are the two big ideas:

 ## 1. Calm traffic